 Viral, bacterial and parasitic infections (such as giardia) commonly cause vomiting and diarrhea.
 Giardia can produce foul-smelling, frothy feces.

-Symptoms of poisoning vary depending on the type.
+Symptoms of poisoning vary depending on the type of toxin ingested.
 Your cat may appear confused, foam at the mouth, vomit, have seizures.

 Cancer symptoms can often be vague but may include loss of appetite, blood in feces, loss of appetite, change in toileting habits (constipation, diarrhea), loss of appetite.